Create an internal Iceberg table

 An IcebergCONNECTION defines the catalog and object storage configuration.

-- Hosted catalog - JDBC
+- Built-in catalog

 - JDBC catalog